alb2k/fuel-filling-service/docs/Heroku.md

 The workflow has to meet the following requirements:
 * Executed the workflow when a new release is created or manually
 * Build tha app (as jar)
-* Deployt the app to Heroku
+* Deploy the app to Heroku

-The first two part are pretty easy doable if you know a bit about GitHub Actions.<br>
+The first two parts are pretty easy doable if you know a bit about GitHub Actions.<br>
 The last part is a little bit more tricky:
 * GitHub Actions own virtual (linux) machines are by default equipped with the Heroku CLI.<br>More details are available [here](https://github.com/actions/virtual-environments#available-environments)
 * At first install [Heroku's Java plugin](https://github.com/heroku/plugin-java): ``heroku plugins:install java``